darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : How much light scatters sideways within the emulsion.
 1.0 matches the film, 0 switches it off.

 scatter size
 : How far it scatters.
 1.0 matches the film and is the value the simulation normally works at.
-Above that the whole frame softens quickly, since the radius grows directly with the value.
+Above that, the whole frame softens quickly since the radius grows directly with the value.
 Drags to 1.5, right-click for more.

 ### halation